UoB-COMSM0110/github-intro/README.md

 - Names, GitHub Usernames Should be added to the README.
 - You should have had the chance to play around with features of GitHub and interacted with the repository using git.

+We recommend using a lab machine for this task as it already has Git and VSCode installed.
+You can of course use an IDE other than VSCode but these instructions use VSCode as an example, other IDEs should provide similar tools for interacting with Git.
+If you are using your own machine then you will need to [install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 This will not be the same repository as the one you will use for your coursework.
 After this lab we will setup a repository for you using your the GitHub name that you provide us.

 ## 1. Create a GitHub account